aflover/appkit/README.md

-# vue-appkit
+# veak
-app components for vue and electron
+app components for vue2 and electron

 still in developing